 Anyone who reads my blog for a while will realize that I have a thing about college graduation rates.
 One of the “50’s” in my 50-50 schools is graduation rates.
 And I can’t say it’s just something I started paying attention to as my son got closer to college.
 My master’s report was on high school graduation rates.
 Yeah, I was playing with graduation rates before most people ever heard of them.
 So no one should be surprised that I want to be clear about the difference between graduation rates and freshman retention rates and why it matters.

 Freshman retention rates are just what they sound like, the percentage of full-time freshman that return for the following year.
+Sometimes you’ll see them referred to as “freshman satisfaction” rates because you can’t expect people who are planning to get a college degree to understand it otherwise, right?
 Graduation rates are the percentage of full-time freshman that actually graduate from the college in a four, five, or six-year period.

 Most colleges will be happy to give you their retention rates but will give you all kinds of explanations of the limitations of using graduation rates.
 I’ve talked about these limitations and what they mean to families here, here, here, here, and here.
 The short version–you should use graduation rates.

 The reason for the focus on retention rates is because by definition, they’re going to be better than the four-year graduation rate.
 Think about it.
 The students who left the school aren’t going to graduate from the college.
 The next three years only means the possibility of more students leaving so the graduation rate will be lower.

 Alright, theoretically, students could leave, come back after a semester or two, take a bunch of summer school classes, and still graduate in four-years.
 Not very likely but nonetheless, a possibility.
 And these would actually have a good chance of being captured in the six-year graduation rate, the most commonly used.
 But the only times I’ve seen graduation rates higher than retention rates were obvious data errors.